golang/dep/docs/Gopkg.toml.md

   # Optional: an alternate location (URL or import path) for the project's source.
   source = "https://github.com/myfork/package.git"

-  # Optional: metadata about the constraint or override that could be used by other independent systems
+  # Optional: metadata about the constraint that could be used by other independent systems
-  [metadata]
+  [constraint.metadata]
   key1 = "value that convey data to other systems" system1-data = "value that is used by a system" system2-data = "value that is used by another system"